What is EBIT Growth and why is it Important for Businesses?

 3 Factors that drive EBIT growth

-As important as EBIT growth is, it isn’t just about increasing revenue – it’s about balancing income and expenses to maximise profitability.
+EBIT growth is absolutely important, but it also isn’t just about increasing revenue.
+It’s about balancing your income and expenses to maximise all profitability.
 Several key factors contribute to EBIT growth:.

 1. Expanding revenue